Getting started

 display(data)

-# Average and max inflow of the total inflow data timeseries
+# Average and max inflow of the total inflow data over 2022

 print("Average inflow [m3/s]:", data["total"].mean())